CropAi/Frontend/CONTRIBUTE.md

+# CROP - AI
+The intention of the project is to familiarise the student with open source development in the field of Machine Learning, Deep Learning and Android Development.
+It will be done by making a real-life application that can be used by the consumers.
+Our aim is to make an end to end crop advisory app for farmers and gardeners.
+It can diagnose pest damage, plant disease and nutrient deficiencies that are affecting crops and can offer corresponding treatment measures.

+## Vision
+The intention of the project is to familiarise the student with open source development in the field of Machine Learning, Deep Learning and Android Development.
+It will be done by making a real-life application that can be used by the consumers.
+Our aim is to make an end to end crop advisory app for farmers and gardeners.
+It can diagnose pest damage, plant disease and nutrient deficiencies that are affecting crops and can offer corresponding treatment measures.

 ## Our Pledge
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.